lsst-dm/dmtn-094/index.rst

 User and Groups Synchronization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When necessary, the IAM system SHOULD create users and groups in underlying systems; sychronizing
+When necessary, the IAM system SHOULD create users and groups in underlying systems; synchronizing
 membership accordingly.
-The sychronization SHOULD finish in under an hour, and MUST finish within 24
+The synchronization SHOULD finish in under an hour, and MUST finish within 24
 hours.

 In databases, groups should be represented as roles.

-The assignment of privleges on resources according to users and groups is out of scope for this
+The assignment of privileges on resources according to users and groups is out of scope for this
 document.

 Caching Group Information